Kochanac/ad_monitor/README.md

-# Attack-Defence CTF Monitor for your statusbar
+# Attack-Defence CTF Monitor for your text statusbar

 ![img][example1]